Sheriff: Man put on mask before killing 2 in stabbing rampage; teen from BR hospitalized

 The sheriff's office says all five were gathered in the living room of the home when Urias went into a bedroom and his girlfriend followed him.
 Urias emerged donning a mask and wielding a knife in each hand.

-From there he allegedly stabbed Tornabene inside the home, and he attacked his 17-year-old sister when his siblings tried to stop him.
+From there he allegedly stabbed Tornabene inside the home, and he attacked his siblings when they tried to stop him.
 Deputies then say he chased Tornabene's sister to an open garage at another address and fatally stabbed her as well.

 Authorities said Urias' 15-year-old brother tried to help the girl but was unable to save her.
 Officers found Urias in the same garage where he allegedly killed the teen, and he surrendered to law enforcement.